-The Downtown Waterfront District Municipal Harbor Plan (DTW MHP) and the public realm plan that was developed as part of this process will provide long-term guidance on the development, activation, and public use of this central part of Boston.
-This MHP includes flexible development standards for three key parcels:
+The Boston Redevelopment Authority (BRA), doing business as the Boston Planning & Development Agency (BPDA), has developed this Downtown Waterfront District Municipal Harbor Plan (DTW MHP), which includes the Downtown Waterfront Public Realm and Watersheet Activation Plan, to provide long-term guidance on the development, activation, and public use of this central part of Boston.
+This MHP includes flexible development standards for two key parcels:

-- The Marriott Long Wharf, where an additional 18,000 square feet of ground floor publicly-activated interior area is permitted, to activate the north side of Long Wharf; - The Harbor Garage site, where a new structure up to 600 feet tall and with 30% of the lot coverage as public open space replaces the existing 70-foot high structured parking garage that provides virtually no open space; and - The Hook Wharf site, where the temporary home of the James Hook Lobster Company will be replaced with a new structure up to 305 feet tall, with 30% of the lot coverage as public open space.
+- The Harbor Garage site, where a new structure up to 600 feet tall and with 50% of the project site as open space replaces the existing 70-foot high structured parking garage that provides virtually no open space; and - The Hook Wharf site, where the temporary home of the James Hook Lobster Company will be replaced with a new structure up to 305 feet tall, with 30% of the lot coverage as open space.

-Each of these projects will require offsets to improve the ground-level interior areas, exterior public spaces, and water transportation services within the DTW MHP area.
+Each of these projects will require offsets to improve the ground-level exterior public spaces and water transportation services within the DTW MHP area.
 In addition, special provisions of the DTW MHP, known as amplifications, provide detailed instructions for project licensing on the degree and types of public activation that are anticipated in this MHP.
+An amplification to protect and promote the New England Aquarium ("NEAq") as a water-dependent use will be implemented through a memorandum of understanding, or other mutually agreed upon binding agreement, between the City of Boston, NEAq and the project proponent of the Harbor Garage.
+The DTW MHP substitutions, offsets and amplifications will also supersede those of the Fort Point Downtown MHP (2003) for the Hook Wharf site.

-The DTW Municipal Harbor Planning Area is subject to the State's Waterways regulations at 310 CMR 9.00 and comprised of approximately 42.1 acres, 20.3 acres of which are flowed Commonwealth Tidelands and 21.9 of filled tidelands.
-As shown on Figure XX and summarized in Table XX, the planning area consists of 26 parcels and is bounded to the west by Atlantic Avenue and the Rose Fitzgerald Kennedy Greenway; to the east by the Inner Harbor and Fort Point Channel; to the north by Christopher Columbus Park; and to the south by Evelyn Moakley Bridge.
+The DTW Municipal Harbor Planning Area is subject to the State's Waterways regulations at 310 CMR 9.00 and comprised of approximately 42.1 acres, 20.2 acres of which are flowed Commonwealth Tidelands and 21.9 of filled tidelands.
+As shown on Figure 1 and Figure 2, the planning area consists of 26 parcels and is bounded to the west by Atlantic Avenue and the Rose Kennedy Greenway; to the east by the Inner Harbor and Fort Point Channel; to the north by Christopher Columbus Park; and to the south by Evelyn Moakley Bridge.

-Currently, the total lot coverage or building footprint of the DTW MHP area is approximately 39%, publicly accessible open space is approximately 53%, and open space area that is not publicly accessible is approximately 8%.
-The completion of the projects proposed in this MHP at full build-out would increase the total lot coverage within the DTW MHP to approximately 40%; publicly accessible open space would be reduced slightly to approximately 52%; and private open space not open to the public would remain the same at 8%.
+Currently, the total lot coverage or building footprint of the DTW MHP area is approximately 39%, publicly accessible open space is approximately 52%, and open space area that is not publicly accessible is approximately 8%.
+The completion of the projects proposed in this MHP at full build-out would decrease the total lot coverage within the DTW MHP to approximately 37%; publicly accessible open space would be increased to approximately 54%; and private open space not open to the public would remain the same at 8%.
 Both scenarios exceed the open space requirements under the Waterways regulations, and additional provisions of the DTW MHP will improve the pedestrian experience through higher quality open space, improved vehicular access, and a unified approach to wayfinding.
-Regarding existing building heights, the DTW MHP area runs the full spectrum, from single-story structures to the Harbor Towers, two 400-foot high residential buildings.
-Other buildings with notable heights include portions of the Boston Harbor Hotel at Rowes Wharf, which tops out at 220 feet; the Eaton Vance building at 157 feet; and the Marriott Long Wharf at 120 feet.
-Most of the other buildings are approximately 100 feet high or less.